-- (a) there is a dispute about expansion; and - (b) a final decision under section 219^{11} is made.

-(2) The decision is binding on the mill owner and growers.

-(3) However, if the decision requires capital investment by the mill owner, and the mill owner refuses to invest the capital, the decision is of no effect.

-(4) Nothing in this division requires a grower to accept an allocation of hectares to the grower's cane production area without making an application.

-(5) This section does not apply if the processes under division 3, subdivision 3 or 4, are being used.
+- (1) This section applies if- - (a) there is a dispute about expansion; and - (b) a final decision under section 219 is made. - (2) The decision is binding on the mill owner and growers. - (3) However, if the decision requires capital investment by the mill owner, and the mill owner refuses to invest the capital, the decision is of no effect. - (4) Nothing in this division requires a grower to accept an allocation of hectares to the grower's cane production area without making an application. - (5) This section does not apply if the processes under division 3, subdivision 3 or 4, are being used.

+Section 219 (Dispute resolution about functions)